 As we have seen in the previous section, separating demand forecasting from business optimization offers the possibility to execute a supply chain optimization strategy that leverages both advanced forecasting analytics and a fine-grained view on the business itself.
 However, it must be noted that when producing demand forecasts, the forecasting engine knows nothing about the business-specific factors

-that are relevant from a business optimization perspective.
-However, the business scenarios that have the most financial impact are usually the extreme scenarios – “extreme” from a statistical perspective.
+that are relevant from a supply chain optimization perspective.
+Nevertheless, the business scenarios that have the most financial impact are usually the extreme scenarios – “extreme” from a statistical perspective.
 For example, it’s the unexpectedly high demand that usually causes stock-outs, while it’s the unexpectedly low demand that usually causes inventory write-off.

-Unsurprisingly, probabilistic forecasts require a lot more computing resources that their classic single-valued counterparts, because, in a way, probabilistic forecasts are “brute-forcing” the forecasting challenge
+Unsurprisingly, probabilistic forecasts require a lot more computing resources than their classic single-valued counterparts, because, in a way, probabilistic forecasts are “brute-forcing” the forecasting challenge

 .
 Since the forecasting engine does not know the relevant business scenarios to be taken into account, it merely produces a far-reaching statistical answer that (approximately) covers all possible scenarios.
-In practice, thanks to access to vast computing resources at very low prices via cloud computing platforms, the increased computing requirements needed for generating probabilistic forecasts are mostly a non-issue given that the right technology is available.
+In practice, thanks to the ability to access vast computing resources at very low prices via cloud computing platforms, the increased computing requirements needed for generating probabilistic forecasts are mostly a non-issue, provided that the right technology is available.